h2oai/h2o-droplets/sparkling-water-droplet/README.md

 This is a simple example project to start coding with Sparkling Water.

 ## Dependencies
-This droplet uses Sparkling Water 2.2.2 which integrates:
+This droplet uses Sparkling Water 2.4.7 which integrates:
-  - Spark 2.2
+  - Spark 2.4
-  - H2O 3.14.0.7 Weierstrass
+  - H2O 3.12.1.7

 For more details see [build.gradle](build.gradle).